top of page

 CALL TO WORSHIP AND PASTORAL OPENING PRAYER

 Opening prayers establish that our worship is communion with God as well as with one another.
 This time includes a recognition of who we are before God by centering on the nature and gifts of God.
-There are commonly two prayers offered here, one a piece of responsive liturgy that everyone joins in on and the other a pastoral prayer during which the pastor prays.
+There are commonly two prayers offered here: one a piece of responsive liturgy that everyone joins in on and the other a pastoral prayer during which the pastor prays.
 Prayer is a personal time between you and God, and though we invite you to stand, you are welcome to take whatever posture is most comfortable for you.

 HYMN OF PRAISE

 Immediately following the time for prayer we enter into a hymn of praise.
-Your voice is perhaps one of the greatest gifts you can share with us and offer up to God and so we invite you to sing to or to reflect on the gifts of God’s love and God’s grace.
+Your voice is perhaps one of the greatest gifts you can share with us and offer up to God and so we invite you to sing or to reflect on the gifts of God’s love and God’s grace.

 PSALM OR OLD TESTAMENT READING